lammps/lammps/doc/src/pair_dpd.rst

 .. note::

-   The virial calculation for pressure when using this pair style includes all the components of force listed above, including the random force.
+   The virial calculation for pressure when using these pair styles includes all the components of force listed above, including the random force.
+Since the random force depends on random numbers, everything that changes the order of atoms in the neighbor list (e.g. different number of MPI ranks or a different neighbor list skin distance) will also change the sequence in which the random numbers are applied and thus the individual forces and therefore also the virial/pressure.

 ----------

 Styles with a *gpu*\ , *intel*\ , *kk*\ , *omp*\ , or *opt* suffix are functionally the same as the corresponding style without the suffix.